Fatemeh-ameri/ood-project/README.md

-# OOD Research Project
+# OOD Detection Experiments on CIFAR-10

-This project explores image classification confidence and simple out-of-distribution (OOD) behavior using PyTorch.
+This project explores simple out-of-distribution (OOD) detection experiments on CIFAR-10 using PyTorch.

-The experiments use CIFAR-10, starting from baseline classifiers and moving toward known vs unknown class evaluation.
+The work starts with baseline image classification models and then moves toward known-vs-unknown class evaluation using confidence-based OOD scores.

-## Current Work
+## What This Project Includes

-- Loading and visualizing CIFAR-10
+- Loading and visualizing CIFAR-10 images
-- Training and evaluating baseline image classification models
+- Training baseline image classification models
-- Saving and loading trained model checkpoints
+- Saving and loading model checkpoints
 - Measuring prediction confidence with softmax
 - Comparing confidence for correct and incorrect predictions
-- Training models on selected known classes only
+- Training models only on selected known classes
-- Treating the remaining classes as unknown during evaluation
+- Treating the remaining CIFAR-10 classes as unknown during evaluation
 - Testing Maximum Softmax Probability (MSP) as a simple OOD baseline
-- Comparing several OOD scores, including MSP, Energy, Max Logit, and Logit Margin
+- Comparing OOD scores such as MSP, Energy, Max Logit, and Logit Margin
 - Tracking experiments in `experiment_log.md`

 ## Current Results